The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 He will speak to people in the cradle and in maturity, and he will be among the righteous.
 And I heal the blind and the leper, and I give life to the dead — by God’s permission.
 (3:46, 49)

 That repeated “by God’s permission” is one of the surah’s most important restraints.
-Al ‘Imran needs Jesus as a maximal sign that cannot be detached from tawhid.
+Al ‘Imran needs Jesus (peace be upon him) as a maximal sign that cannot be detached from tawhid.
 The miracle is not denied.
 It is radically re-situated.

-The surah also needs Jesus as the place where continuity must be defended against theological fragmentation.
+The surah also needs Jesus (peace be upon him) as the place where continuity must be defended against theological fragmentation.
 That is why it reaches the analogy that shocks all exceptionalist instincts:

 ﴿إِنَّ مَثَلَ عِيسَىٰ عِندَ اللَّهِ كَمَثَلِ آدَمَ﴾